jeffrschneider/specweaver/README.md

 - The agent knows about its own capabilities and limitations.
 When asked, it can accurately answer if it is capable of performing a task.

 ## Some Agents Evolve
-- Agents must categorize their ability to self evolve:
+- Agents Owners must categorize the agent's ability to self-evolve, and the agent must adhere to it:
   - Static Agent = no evolution, no cloning
   - Fix and Optimize = the agent can evolve but the functional requirements must stay the same.
 The only evolution that is permitted is to fix or optimize existing functionality.
   - Mission Evolution = the agent can evolve itself as long as the mission / goals remains the same.
   - Unlimited Evolution = there are no rules on how the agent evolves as long as the agent doesn't lie about its capabilities and the offerings are not nefarious.
+-

-## Structurally Aware
+## Agents are Structurally Aware
-- The system is aware of its own code.
+- The agent is aware of its own code.
 We use a script to both analyze and compile the system.
 - The script sends the source files to the asynchrounous source-code-analysis service which:
   - scans all of the agent code and identifies files that have changed
   - creates a markdown description